grim7reaper/SipHash/README.md

 # SipHash: a fast short-input PRF

-This is a pure Ada implementation of the SipHash PRF (currently, only SipHash-2-4 is implemented).
+This is a pure Ada implementation of the SipHash PRF.

 It is based on the original paper and tested against the test values provided in the paper and in the reference C implementation.